Justlinuxyourself/Aero1EOS/README.md

 * **Protected Status Bar:** The 25th row remains fully functional, displaying the real-time CMOS clock and active TTY ID without flickering during playback.
 * **Memory Mapping:** Direct writes to `0xB8000` using a high-performance DMA-simulated loop.

-### 📜 Licensing & Credits
+## 📜 Licensing & Credits

-* **Kernel Code:** Licensed under **GNU GPLv3**.
+### Kernel & Operating System
+AliOS 4.0 is open-source software licensed under the **MIT License**.

+By using, modifying, or distributing this software, you agree to the following terms:
+* **Attribution Required:** You must preserve the original copyright notice and permission notice in all copies or substantial portions of the software.
+* **No Warranty:** The software is provided "as is", without warranty of any kind.
+The author is not liable for any damages or data loss resulting from its use.

+> [!CAUTION]
+> **Plagiarism Warning:** While the MIT license permits modification and redistribution, removing the developer's name, claiming authorship of the original core components, or rebranding AliOS without explicit attribution violates the license terms.
+Copyright infringement and license violations will be tracked via Git history and reported publicly on hosting platforms.

+### Demo Assets
-* **Demo Assets:** "Bad Apple!!" is a community-driven project based on *Touhou Project*.
-These ASCII assets are converted and included solely for demonstration of the AliOS 4 video driver.
+* **Bad Apple!!
+Animation:** Based on *Touhou Project*.
+These ASCII assets are community-driven and included solely for demonstrating the AliOS 4 video driver performance.

-## 🔒 Usage Policy
-# You are permitted to:
-✅ Use this OS for personal purposes
-✅ Modify code for learning or improvement

-# You are **NOT** allowed to:
-❌ Rename or rebrand AliOS as your own project  (if u wanna gimme credits) ❌ Claim authorship of core components
-❌ Remove original copyright notices or credits

-⚠️ Violators will have their repos reported + exposed publicly across platforms.
-Git history does not lie.

 ## Bugs:
 - Beep stutters